Frequently Asked Questions

 • Reviewing drafted documents for completeness and answering any questions you have

-• Advising on further information, documentation or expert witness support you may need to obtain
+• Guidance on further information, documentation or expert witness support you may need to obtain

 • Compiling additional disclosure documents that may be requested of, demanded from, or ordered against you